 Cancellation fees apply as follows:

-The best performing team in each region go on to compete in the Australasian final which will be held in conjunction with the Local Government Professionals Australia National Congress in Canberra in August.
-The winner of the Australasian final will be announced at the National Congress Gala Awards dinner.
+The best performing team in each region go on to compete in the Australasian final which will be held in conjunction with the Local Government Professionals Australia National Congress in Canberra on 22 August 2018.
+The winner of the Australasian final will be announced at the National Congress Gala Awards dinner on 23 August 2018.

 Local Government Professionals Australia will meet the costs of return economy air travel to Canberra (conditions apply), event entry, the welcome reception and the gala awards dinner.
 Teams will be required to cover their own accommodation expenses.
 Information relating to accommodation including location and costs will be made available prior to the Australasian final.